 If a woman is hospitalised the hospital may agree to her having her baby with her as long as another family member is also present and agrees to be responsible for the baby.
 Family support can be vital at this time and breastfeeding can help in the healing process.

-One valuable source of accurate information is Dr Thomas Hale’s reference, Medications and Mothers’ Milk.
+One valuable source of accurate information is Dr Thomas Hale’s reference book (and online access) Hale’s Medications & Mothers’ Milk 2021: A Manual of Lactational Pharmacology.
 It may be possible for a mother, or her relative, to ask a psychiatrist to look up the psychiatric medications he plans to prescribe.
 Dr Hale’s book gives accurate information about drug levels and when they peak.
 The dose can then be managed so that peak levels in the bloodstream fit around breastfeeding.
 It may be possible to nurse a baby as much as possible before the medication to allow as much time as possible before nursing again.

 Sometimes it is necessary to ask for a second opinion in order to find a doctor who understands how important this is for a mother.